idaholab/moose/modules/thermal_hydraulics/doc/content/source/userobjects/ADShaftConnectedTurbine1PhaseUserObject.md

 !syntax description /UserObjects/ADShaftConnectedTurbine1PhaseUserObject

-A turbine is a parallel channel junction, a [ADJunctionParallelChannels1PhaseUserObject.md], a type of volume junction, a [ADVolumeJunction1PhaseUserObject.md].
-As such its base contribution to the residual and Jacobian is set by these classes.
+A turbine is a volume junction, derived from [ADVolumeJunction1PhaseUserObject.md].
+As such its base contribution to the residual and Jacobian is set by this parent class.

 The additional residual for the momentum equation in each direction are: